LucioLuque/GPTuneYourEmotions/README.md

 ## 🛠️ Usage

-To run the application, if you want to use gpt4o-mini you must first create a file named `credentials.env` in the root directory of the project.
+To run the application, if you want to use gpt4o-mini you must first create a file named `credentials.env` in the data directory.
 This file should contain your Azure OpenAI credentials in the following format:

 ```env
 AZURE_OPENAI_ENDPOINT=https://your-endpoint.openai.azure.com